-This course is open to all students who are enrolled in the Master Public Administration (max 30).
-Completion of a prior bachelor level course in international politics, international law or international organisations is strongly recommended.
+Completion of a prior bachelor level course in international politics, international law or international organizations is strongly recommanded.

-To better understand the complexity of the current global issues and the policy questions which have to be solved in the fields mentioned above.
+To better understand current global issues and the policy questions which have to be solved in the fields mentioned above.

 Mode of instruction

-After about six hours of lectures and discussions, as well as studying the textbook, participants do individual research on topical questions concerning violent conflicts, peace operations, environmental issues, poverty, hunger and other pressing questions.
+After about six hours of lectures and discussions, as well as studying the textbook below, participants do individual research on topical questions concerning violent conflicts, peace operations, environmental issues, poverty, hunger and other pressing questions.
 Students write research papers and present these in class.

 The final grade is the average of the grades for the paper, the oral presentation, and the exam.

 - Weiss, et al, The UN and Changing World Politics, most recent edition, and materials on Blackboard, about 700 pp.

 Registration for every course and exam in USIS is mandatory.
 For courses, registration is possible from four weeks up to three days before the start of the course.

 For exams, registration is possible from four weeks up to ten days before the date of the examination.

 A maximum of 20 participants